Updated: Dec 8, 2022

 The penalties can add up very quickly under PAGA.
 Under PAGA, for each pay cycle, the legal penalty against the company for an individual violation is $100 per job.
 For any future breach, the punishment for each pay cycle is $200 per employee.
-Therefore, the worker will be entitled to collect $25 (which is 25 percent) for each violation per pay period for each original violation, and $50 for each additional violation per pay period.
+Therefore, the worker will be entitled to collect $25 (25 percent) for each violation per pay period for each original violation and $50 for each additional violation per pay period.
 So the fines under PAGA will quickly add up.
-If you do win in a PAGA action, you will even be entitled to collect legal fees and court costs in addition to obtaining a share of the fines.
+If you win in a PAGA action, you will be entitled to collect legal fees and court costs and obtain a share of the fines.

 Often, honors from PAGA are discretionary.
 Under the PAGA, it is possible to leave to the judge's discretion the fines that a court orders businesses to pay for the breaches.
 Eventually, however, the court must grant PAGA fines if it is found that the contractor abused the Labor Code of the state.
-PAGA allows an aggrieved worker, or a person negatively harmed by at least one violation of the California Labor Code committed by his or her employer, to seek damages for any such breaches committed by the employer by retaining one of our pre-screened employment lawyers in Los Angeles.
+PAGA allows an aggrieved worker, or a person negatively harmed by at least one violation of the California Labor Code, to seek damages for any such breaches by retaining one of our pre-screened Employment Lawyers in Los Angeles.
 An employee trying to recover PAGA penalties may also not do so as an individual.
-He or she will present the lawsuit on behalf of his or herself and other workers.
+They will present the lawsuit on behalf of his or themselves and other workers.

 PAGA Litigation And Qui Tam

-Any private citizen has the right under the False Claims Act to sue a corporation or a person that is committed fraud against the government, and to recover money on behalf of the government.
-The qui tam case is filed under lock, ensuring it is not open for viewing by the media or the public, as the charges are being investigated by the authorities.
-The corporation or person being prosecuted is often not informed about the case of qui tam.
+Any private citizen has the right under the False Claims Act to sue a corporation or a person that is committed fraud against the government and to recover money on behalf of the government.
+The qui tam case is filed under lock, ensuring it is not open for viewing by the media or the public, as the authorities are investigating the charges.
+The corporation or person being prosecuted is often not informed about the qui tam case.
 The government should have specifics and particular facts about the suspected crime with a qui tam complaint and documentation justifying it.

-The prosecution later, with the help of the whistleblower's counsel, reviews the claims and makes a decision as to whether they can join the lawsuit.
-Even if the government decides that it will not intervene, whistleblowers will file a PAGA application and prosecute those cases on their own.
+With the help of the whistleblower's counsel, the prosecution later reviews the claims and decides whether they can join the lawsuit.
+Even if the government decides it will not intervene, whistleblowers will file a PAGA application and prosecute those cases independently.
 Defendants held guilty under the False Claims Act could be ordered to pay up to three times the losses of the government as well as fines on each false claim.
 Via mediation agreements rather than a courtroom, most successful qui tam lawsuits are settled.
 The case may go to trial in some circumstances.

 It is also necessary for workers to note that for blowing the whistle, helping the government to prosecute bribery or corruption, or taking a PAGA suit, the employer does not have the right to retaliate against them.
 Jobs are well within the protections afforded to them to pursue these proceedings against their employers under California rules.
 Employees may have a reason to bring an unfair firing case requesting reimbursement for damages and injuries if an employer fires an employee in revenge for filing a qui tam lawsuit or PAGA lawsuit.

-How Our Los Angeles Employment Lawyers Can Help You.
+How Our California Employment Lawyer Can Help You?

-Employers in California are well aware of the consequences these rules bring, so they will take advantage of the opportunity in whatever manner they can if they are faced with an individual who does not have a competent California employment attorney.
+Employers in California are well aware of the consequences these rules bring, so they will take advantage of the opportunity in whatever manner they can if they are faced with an individual who does not have a competent Los Angeles Employment Lawyer.

 Each case has distinct barriers.
-In order to secure your legal rights, you may not take the "right" steps without a deep knowledge of PAGA laws and how they relate to your unique case.
-In order to counsel you and strike terror in the hearts of your company's lawyers, you need an accomplished, proven California employment lawyer with experience in PAGA cases.
+To secure your legal rights, you may not take the "right" steps without a deep knowledge of PAGA laws and how they relate to your unique case.
+To counsel you and strike terror in the hearts of your company's lawyers, you need an accomplished, proven California Employment Attorney with experience in PAGA cases.

-Our pre-screneed California employment attorneys have a long and successful track record of defending aggrieved employees and keeping their employers responsible.
-They have the skills and ability to advocate for your interests and help you seek full justice for your damages, whether it's a PAGA action, qui tam litigation or a class action lawsuit.
+Our pre-screened California Employment Attorneys have a long and successful track record of defending aggrieved employees and keeping their employers responsible.
+They have the skills and ability to advocate for your interests and help you seek full justice for your damages, whether it's a PAGA action, qui tam litigation, or a class action lawsuit.